-Bridge loans are temporary loans that bridge the gap between the sales price of a new home and a home buyer’s new mortgage, in the event the buyer’s home has not yet sold.
+Bridge loans are temporary loans that bridge the gap between the sales price of a new home and a home buyer’s new mortgage.
+This may happen in the event that the client’s home has a firm sale where the buyers removed all conditions for the sale, but the sale proceeds have not arrived yet as the sale of the old home is due after the purchase of the new one.
 The bridge loan is secured to the buyer’s existing home.
-The funds from the bridge loan are then used as a down payment on the move-up home.
-Bridge financing requires extensive preparation.
-Many borrowers manage to avoid the cost of bridge financing and the extra paperwork by getting their realtors to coordinate the dates of the sale and purchase.
+Bridge financing requires extensive preparation, which is why many borrowers manage to avoid the cost and extra paperwork of bridge financing by getting their realtors to coordinate the dates of their sale and purchase.

 Your lending institution will only advise you on their product.
-You could visit every institution out there, one by one if you had time… Or, you can talk to a mortgage broker who will shop and negotiate the best mortgage for you with 40+ available lenders including many you would not usually think of on your own.
-On top of it, a good mortgage broker won’t put your mortgage to sleep for the 5 years.
-He will proactively look for further solutions that will save you more money on top of the fabulous package he put for you in the first place.
-The ongoing strategic management of your mortgage file, teamed with using your mortgage as a strong financial tool to address life objectives and secure your future plans, is the real advantage of having a mortgage expert on your side.
+You could visit every institution out there, one by one if you had time… Or, you can talk to a mortgage broker who will shop and negotiate the best mortgage for you with their many available lenders, including ones you would not consider on your own.
+On top of this, a good mortgage broker won’t put your mortgage to sleep for 5 years, they will proactively look for further solutions that will save you more money on top of the fabulous package you got in the first place.
+This ongoing strategic management of your mortgage file, teamed with using your mortgage as a strong financial tool to address life objectives and future plans, is the real advantage of having a mortgage expert on your side.
 Our main interest is to take you where you want to be, today and tomorrow, regardless of what life throws at you.

-A mortgage consultant has access to more than 40 lenders and 600+ mortgage programs that update on a daily basis.
-The lenders who work with mortgage brokers include traditional sources, such as chartered banks, credit unions, trust companies, as well as corporate and private pension funds.
-In addition to these sources, brokers often develop professional relationships with private sources of funds, termed private lenders.
+We as mortgage consultants have access to more than 40 lenders and 600+ mortgage programs which update on a daily basis.
+Lenders who work with mortgage brokers include traditional sources, such as chartered banks, credit unions, trust companies, as well as corporate and private pension funds.
+In addition to these sources, brokers often develop professional relationships with private sources of funds, also known as private lenders.
 These lenders can provide various mortgage products not available from conventional sources.
-On top of it, being part of Canada’s large network, gives us an access to best deals in the market, because of our accumulated volume.
+Above this, being part of Canada’s large network and our accumulated volume gives us access to the best deals in the market.

-The service for you is free of charge.
-Most Financial Institutions pay a commission to the broker for doing all the legwork and credit research for them (the job of a loans officer).
+As a client, the mortgage service is free of charge.
+Most financial Institutions pay a commission to the broker for doing all the legwork and credit research for them, which is otherwise the job of a loans officer.
 Since this service is valuable, a commission is paid by the lending institution to the mortgage broker.
-In rare circumstances, (challenging credit or highly complicated cases) in which the Lender does not pay the mortgage broker, fees payable may be charged to the client.
+In rare circumstances, such as challenging credit or in highly complicated cases, the lender may not pay the mortgage broker, and fees payable may be charged to the client.

-Yes, some lenders will accept down payment funds that are a gift from first member of the family.
+Yes, some lenders will accept down payment funds that are a gift from a first member of the family.
 A gift letter signed by the donor is usually required to confirm that the funds are a true gift and not a loan.
 The lender will ask to see the amount going out of the family member’s bank account, and the deposit coming into the borrowers account.
-In most cases the lender will contact the gift provider to confirm it’s source and the it’s not a loan.
+In most cases the lender will contact the gift provider to confirm its source and the it is not a loan.

 No. You should contact us up to 120 days before your mortgage matures so we can secure you the best rate available at that time.
 Doing this will protect you from any increases before your renewal date.
 You will also benefit from decreases should they occur.
 Most lenders send out their mortgage renewal notices only a month prior to renewal, offering existing clients their posted interest rates, which are usually not the best.
 We will explore all of your options and find the best solution to suit your needs.

-- Variable Rate Mortgage The mortgage rate varies with fluctuations in the bank’s prime rate.
+- Variable rate mortgage is when the mortgage rate moves with fluctuations in the bank’s prime rate.
 As a result, mortgage payments may vary during the term of the mortgage.
-A minimum term commitment is often required (usually 3 years).
-You may have the option to “lock-in” the mortgage at a fixed rate during the term with no penalty or additional expenses.advantages: much lower than fixed rate offered on the same time.
-The penalty is much lower and gives maximum flexibility to manage your mortgage and save you money.
-Disadvantage: fluctuates.
+A minimum term commitment is often required, usually 3 years.
+You may have the option to “lock in” the mortgage at a fixed rate during the term with no penalty or additional expenses.
+Advantages are a much lower rate compared to the fixed rate on offer at the same time the penalty is much lower with maximum flexibility to manage your mortgage and save you money.
+Disadvantage is that this rate fluctuates.

-- Closed Term Mortgage:The mortgage contract is typically written for terms of 1 to 10 years.
-Penalties may be triggered when you sell the house, want to refinance or optimize your mortgage or in the event you won the lottery (!) and wish to end the contract before the term expires (early repayment)
+- Closed term mortgage is when the contract is typically written for terms of 1 to 10 years.
+Penalties may be triggered when you sell the house, want to refinance or optimize your mortgage, or in the event you won the lottery (!) and wish to end the contract before the term expires, also known as early repayment.

-- Open Term Mortgage: The mortgage contract is written for a short term (usually 6 months or 1 year).
-No penalties are charged if the borrower wishes to end the contract before the term expires.
-Open term mortgages are usually more expensive due to their flexibility.
+- Open term mortgage is when the mortgage contract is written for a short term, usually 6 months or 1 year.
+No penalties are charged if the borrower wishes to end the contract before the term expires, but open term mortgages are usually more expensive due to their flexibility.

-The options available for mortgages can be very confusing for most mortgage shoppers.
-Terms for mortgages vary from 6 month terms to 10 year terms, between variable and fixed rates.
-Savings can be made by taking a variable/ floating rate mortgage.
+For most mortgage shoppes, the options available for mortgages can be very confusing.
+Terms for mortgages vary from 6-month terms to 10-year terms between variable and fixed rates.
+Savings can be made by taking a variable or floating rate mortgage.
 Typically the shorter the term or guarantee of the rate, the lower the rate will be.
-The up side of variable rate is the strong potential for interest rate savings.
-The down side is the fact that you are accepting the interest rate risk without a guarantee.
+The upside to a variable rate is the strong potential for interest rate savings.
+The downside is the fact that clients must accept the interest rate risk without a guarantee.
 If you are considering a variable rate mortgage you need to look at your own risk tolerance and your cash flow available to deal with potential increased payment.
-Considering rates and Prime projections (a prediction of where Prime may be heading) can also be an important factor in this decision.
-We have the software available on our system to compare your options.
-Give us a call and we’ll do the math
+Considering rates and prime projections, a prediction of where prime may be heading, can also be an important factor in this decision.
+We have the software available on our system to compare your options – Give us a call and we’ll do the math!